 We would like you to think of An All-Inclusive Presence as a necessarily limited, but heart-felt echo of life’s unfathomable intelligence and love quietly begging us to free ourselves of the dangerous constrictions of self-centeredness, tribalism, and sectarianism.
 The urgency of a proper response to this call is why we feel this project deserves completion and, for that purpose, your kind support.

-One last thing, we do not assume we necessarily merit an outright donation from you, and so are ready to offer something concrete in exchange.
-During the length of this appeal (September 15 to December 31, 2016), and only for the purpose stated in this appeal, you may get 25% off the purchase of any painting, stone poem, photograph, or hand-bound book by Fernando.
+We do not assume we necessarily merit an outright donation from you, and so are ready to offer something concrete in exchange.
+During the length of this appeal (October to the end of December 31, 2016), and only for the purpose stated in this appeal, you may get 25% off the purchase of any painting, stone poem, photograph, or hand-bound book by Fernando.
 For a $50.00 donation, you will receive a 13 x 17” print of one of the Sumi ink paintings that are part of the production.

 To see some images representative of the type of art that Fernando will make available at a significant discount (with the mention of this appeal, and until the end of the year), please go here: